glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 ### Distribution Parameters

-In previous sections it was shown that the free parameters used in the definition of the Bivariate Normal distribution its the mean, variance and correlation coefficient.
+In previous sections it was shown that the free parameters used in the definition of the Bivariate Normal distribution, equation {% katex %}(12){% endkatex %}, are its the mean, variance and correlation coefficient.
 Here a sketch of the change in shape of the distribution as these parameters are varied is discussed.
-The following section will do further with an analysis of the PDF contours.
+The following section will go further with an analysis of the PDF contours.

-The following plot
+In all of the plots shown here it is assumed that the distribution means are zero, {% katex %}\mu_{u}=\mu_{v}=0{% endkatex %}, since this just results in a translation.
+More interesting are the correlation coefficient,
+{% katex %}\gamma{% endkatex %}, and the ratio of the standard deviations
+{% katex %}\sigma_{u}/\sigma_{v)}{% endkatex %}.

+The following two plots show the surface an contour plots for a distribution with
+{% katex %}\sigma_{u}/\sigma_{v}=1{% endkatex %} and {% katex %}\gamma=0.{% endkatex %}
+This is the case where {% katex %}u{% endkatex %} and {% katex %}v{% endkatex %} are uncorrelated with equal variances.
+The rotational symmetry is apparent in the contour plot where the contours are concentric circles.
+The surface plot is included to show how poor it is at giving a sense of the distribution shape though it does assist in imagining the how the contour plot would be projected into the third dimension.

 <div style="text-align:center;">
   <img class="post-image" src="/assets/posts/bivariate_normal_distribution/bivariate_pdf_surface_plot_0.0_1.png">